 - leading the process for Board appointments, ensuring they are conducted on merit and against objective criteria and taking into consideration that diversity is an important factor forming part of the selection criteria used to assess candidates to achieve a balance on the Board;

 - making recommendations to the Board, including on appointment of Executive Directors and Non-Executive Directors to the Board, the re-appointment of Directors, the re-election of Directors at the Annual General Meeting and the membership of the Audit, Nomination, Remuneration and Placemaking and Sustainability Committees;

 - ensuring that a formal, structured and tailored induction programme is undertaken by any newly appointed member of the Board;

-- ensuring suitable candidates for the Board are identified through an appropriate recruitment process, giving due regard to the benefits of diversity, including gender and ethnicity, and recommended for appointment; and
+- ensuring suitable candidates for the Board are identified through an appropriate recruitment process, giving due regard to the benefits of diversity, including gender and ethnicity, and recommending their appointment; and

-- reviewing the policy on diversity and inclusion and ensuring there is sufficient linkage to the Company’s strategy.
+- reviewing the Equality, Diversity and Inclusion Policy and ensuring there is sufficient linkage to the Company’s strategy.

 Main Activities During the Year

 During the 2021 financial year, the Committee undertook the following activities: